tytydraco/yessleep/out/Something_knocks_on_my_bedroom_door_every_night_at_seemingly_random_times.md

 I don't know what that thing was, or what it's purpose was, but I'm better off not thinking about it.

-All I know is next time I heard that familiar knock, I'm ignoring it.
+All I know is next time I hear that familiar knock, I'm ignoring it.